 - to suggest ways to reduce any negative effects and increase any positive effects

 Public Health professionals are involved in a wide range of health improvement initiatives, for example:

-*HIAs such as The cost of overweight and obesity on the island of Ireland & A Health Impact Assessment of traffic and transport in a community
+*HIAs such as The cost of overweight and obesity on the island of Ireland and A Health Impact Assessment of traffic and transport in a community

 See more on Health Impact Assessment (HIA)

 Access Departments of Public Health Health Improvement publications on Lenus.